BabylonJS/Documentation/content/setup/support/Running_a_local_webserver_for_BabylonJs.md

 Server is listening on port 80
 ```

 - Your server should now be running.
-Note: Closing this window will shutdown the nodeJs server again.
+Note: Closing this window will shut down the NodeJs server again.
 - In your browser, navigate to http://localhost/
-- If the BAT immidiately closes again, please re-check previous steps were done correctly.
+- If the BAT immediately closes again, please re-check previous steps were done correctly.
 - To view errors, in a CMD or PowerShell window run `C:\babylon> node server.js`

 **Other OS**